Greenham and Crookham Commons: Site of Special Scientific Interest

 The two commons have the largest area of heathland and acid grassland in the county and other habitats are gorse scrub, broadleaved woodland and water-logged alder valleys.
 There is a rich variety of invertebrates, such as the white admiral, purple emperor and silver-washed fritillary woodland butterflies.

 History

 Pre-20th century

 The area has been common grazing land for the parishes since Norman times.
 Besides the grazing of local animals, the commons were used for troop movements during the English Civil War and in the eighteen and nineteenth centuries.

 World War II and Cold War

 The area became a Royal Air Force station called RAF Greenham Common in 1942; it was used by both the Royal Air Force and United States Army Air Forces during the Second World War and the United States Air Force during the Cold War, also as a base for nuclear weapons.
-In the 1980s, the commons therefore became the location of the Women's Peace Camp, but following the closure of the base, in September 1992, it was opened to the public as a nature reserve in 2000.
+In the 1980s, the commons therefore became the location of the Women's Peace Camp, but following the closure of the base in September 1992, it was opened to the public as a nature reserve in April 2000.